-We know that sometimes you are looking for a free calligraphy font, but there's so many that things can get overwhelming petty fast.
+We know that sometimes you are looking for a free calligraphy font, but there are so many that things can get overwhelming pretty fast.
 But look no further!
-I got you covered!
+I've got you covered!
 Here you will find some of the most beautiful (AND FREE) calligraphy fonts out there!

-When it comes to beautiful calligraphy fonts, sometimes it can be hard to find a style that is exactly what you need for your project, especially without having to spend a lot of money while testing.
+When it comes to beautiful calligraphy fonts, sometimes it can be difficult to find a style that is precisely what you need for your project, especially without having to spend a lot of money while testing.

 One important note is that all of these fonts are free to download BUT only for personal projects, and most of them do not include alternates or ligatures in the free sample.